-As of now, I am back in the rich data world of healthcare, working for Clover Health, a startup health insurance company, that also happens to be a technology company.
-We are trying to fix healthcare for old people by bringing 21st century technology to the data, operations, and managed care.
-It's hard, but I would love if we could do even a little something to dent the massive problem that is modern healthcare.
+I spent a handful of years back in the rich data world of healthcare, working for Clover Health, a startup (now public) health insurance company, that also happens to be a technology company.
+I really connected with the mission of fixing healthcare for old people by bringing 21st century technology to the data, operations, and managed care.
+It was hard and took a lot out of me but I really hope my efforts do something to dent the massive problem that is modern healthcare.

-If you want more professional details, there's something close enough to my résumé available through LinkedIn: George Leslie-Waksman .
+If you want more professional details, there's something close enough to my résumé available through LinkedIn.
 If you happen to want a proper résumé or other details, you'll have to email me.

-Non-professionally, I have a wife and daughter, both of whom I love to a degree, the expression of which exceeds my writing skills.
+Non-professionally, I have a wife, a daughter, and a son, all of whom I love to a degree that exceeds my writing ability to describe.

 I am an avid player of Magic: the Gathering and many boardgames.

-The best way to contact me is by email: waksman (at) this domain
+The best way to contact me is by email: waksman (at) google's email service.

 I am active, to varying degrees, on a number of online services: